-- People were encouraged to express their views and suggestions about the service via face to face meetings with staff, surveys and reviews of their care.
-This information was used to improve the service and to highlight good practice or care. - Quality assurance surveys were sent out to people annually.
-The most recent survey had been completed in August 2019.
+• People were encouraged to express their views and suggestions about the service via face to face meetings with staff, surveys and reviews of their care.
+This information was used to improve the service and to highlight good practice or care.

+• Quality assurance surveys were sent out to people annually.
 An analysis of responses and a report showed high rates of satisfaction.
-Some people had written extra comments and the report addressed these and included actions plans if necessary. - Staff said they felt comfortable to put forward any ideas they may have to improve the care, support or wellbeing for people and were confident these would be acted upon.
+Some people had written extra comments and the report addressed these and included actions plans if necessary.

+• Staff said they felt comfortable to put forward any ideas they may have to improve the care, support or wellbeing for people and were confident these would be acted upon.